projectcalico/calico/getting-started/kubernetes/self-managed-onprem/onpremises.md

 #### {{site.prodname}} manifests

 {{site.prodname}} provides manifests for easy customization.
 Each manifest contains the necessary resources for installing {{site.prodname}} on each node in your Kubernetes cluster.
-We recommend [Customizing Calico manifests]({{site.baseurl}}/getting-started/kubernetes/installation/config-options) before installing {{site.prodname}} on nodes; this avoids downstream manual updates to other {{site.prodname}} resources.
+We recommend [Customizing Calico manifests ({{site.baseurl}}/getting-started/kubernetes/installation/config-options) before installing {{site.prodname}} on nodes; this avoids downstream manual updates to other {{site.prodname}} resources.

 ### Before you begin...